The B2B and Consumer promotions definitive guide 2023

-So, if you need an advanced guide with crucial information to get great results in your promotional campaigns, keep reading!
-However, it may be that you’re looking for a resource with more introductorily information.
-In that case, you can read this guide from Cleverism and this one from Keep.
+If you’re working at an advanced level and need a comprehensive guide to help you get great results in your promotional campaigns, keep reading!
+If you’re looking for something that is more entry level, you can read this guide from Cleverism and this one from Keep.

-Promotions can effectively help to generate demand and increase customer satisfaction.
-As a result of the COVID-19 crisis, according to McKinsey, +40% of Italian consumers are more sensitive with price, and 31% of French consumers try to spend less money on unnecessary purchases.
-In addition, Deloitte shows that 27% of US consumers were worried about making future payments, and 43% were postponing their purchases, In Spain 45% / 42%, Italy 38% / 50%, France 23% / 49%, UK 21% / 39% and Germany 22% / 33%.
-Promotions are more important than ever to add value to consumers and B2B clients.
+Promotions can generate demand and increase customer satisfaction.
+As a result of the pandemic and inflation, according to McKinsey, +40% of Italian consumers are more sensitive to price, and 31% of French consumers try to spend less money on unnecessary purchases.
+In addition, Deloitte shows that 27% of US consumers were worried about making future payments, and 43% were postponing their purchases.
+In Spain 45% / 42%, Italy 38% / 50%, France 23% / 49%, UK 21% / 39% and Germany 22% / 33%.
+Promotions are more important than ever to add value for consumers and B2B clients.

 Why this guide?